Gapminder/big-waffle-ops/README.md

 ### Can not SSH to `big-waffle-master` instance from web interface (stuck on transferring SSH keys)
 Check logs inside the instance properties, it is possible that the instance ran out of space.
 Expand the volume the instance is using in Google cloud storage.
 Restart the instance so that it can see the new volume size.
+This may change IP address of the instance and reset `/gapminders/github/.ssh/authorized_keys` file

 ### Can not SSH to `big-waffle-master` instance from a laptop
 One needs gcloud SDK to do that.
 Install SDK, log in with `gcloud auth login`.